-Actors
+Actors and behaviors

 You can read or modify actors in various ways using a script.
 There are a few different ways to get a variable representing an actor in a script: